esfand/printit/monadsimple.md

 LINQ is entirely built out of monads; the "SelectMany" method is what does the semantic work of composition of operations.
-(Erik Meijer is fond of pointing out that every LINQ function could actually be implemented by SelectMany; everything else is just a convenience.)
+(Erik Meijer is fond of pointing out that every LINQ function could actually be implemented by `SelectMany`; everything else is just a convenience.)

-> To clarify the kind of understanding I was looking for,
+> **Question** To clarify the kind of understanding I was looking for,
 > let's say you were converting an FP application that had monads into an OOP application.
 > What would you do to port the responsibilities of the monads into the OOP app?